 Without a good sound brand personality, you have no tool to position your brand in a fragmented and cluttered media landscape where all branding, advertising, and marketing products will be accessible on media devices where sound and video are already integrated as a preferred form of communication by the customers.

 9) Sound branding maximizes long-term awareness

-When a brand is consistent in its communication over the years, the sound logo constantly positions the brand in the market and the brand awareness increases continuously and consistently.
+When a brand is consistent in its communication over the years, the audio logo constantly positions the brand in the market, and brand awareness increases continuously and consistently.

 Liked this post?
 Check out the complete series on Marketing